 What is PC gaming?

 In short, PC gaming machine is optimized for smooth, stable gaming, capable of keeping FPS and image quality consistent with the target.
 When you understand the concept according to the actual role, you will see why for the same amount of money, there are machines that are very usable, while there are machines that look strong at the configuration panel but the experience is lacking.
-The difference often lies in whether the buyer has correctly understood PC gaming or not, and has placed it in the correct position in the overall problem or not.
+The difference often lies in whether the buyer has correctly understood PC gaming, and has placed it in the correct position in the overall problem or not.

 This is also the reason why articles explaining the form "PC what gaming is" always have long-term value for SEO.
 Users come in with a very basic question, but if the answer content is clear, has practical examples and leads to the step of choosing the right device, they will stay longer, view other pages and easily come back when they have a real need to buy.